 The Mount Sinai Pediatric Environmental Health Specialty Unit (PEHSU) is a Center of Excellence in Environmental Pediatrics.
 It was founded in 1999 and has received core support from the Agency for Toxic Substances and Disease Registry (ATSDR) of the Centers for Disease Control and Prevention (CDC) and the US Environmental Protection Agency (EPA).

 The mission of the PEHSU is to provide clinical consultation and education to families, health care professionals, public health officials, and community organizations who have concerns regarding children's environmental health.

-We sponsor educational fellowships, research, seminars, and career development at The Mount Sinai Medical Center and throughout Federal Region II, which includes New York, New Jersey, Puerto Rico and the U.S. Virgin Islands.
+We sponsor educational fellowships, research, seminars, and career development at The Mount Sinai Health System and throughout Federal Region II, which includes New York, New Jersey, Puerto Rico and the U.S. Virgin Islands.
 The Center serves as the clinical practice for the Mount Sinai Pediatric Environmental Health Fellowship training program, and the Pediatric Environmental Health Elective Program.

 New York State Network

 To expand clinical services and educational programs in children's environmental health beyond the New York City area, the Mount Sinai PEHSU has worked with the New York State Assembly, the New York State Senate and the New York State Department of Health to build a statewide network [PDF] of Centers of Excellence in Children's Environmental Health (CECEHs).